Blood in poo: Causes and diagnosis

 Possible causes of blood in poo include:

 Piles (haemorrhoids).
 These swollen blood vessels in the rectal area can start bleeding, especially if poo is hard.
-Blood in poo or on toilet paper is likely to be streaky.
+Blood seen on toilet paper is likely to be streaky.
 Piles may feel itchy.

 Anal fissure.
 This is a small and painful tear in the anal area.
 Blood from anal fissures is likely to be bright red.
 Pain and bleeding may continue after a bowel movement.